 Review by Luisito Joaquín González

-I used to think when I was watching all these slasher features that the directors must have been massive genre fans.
-In my youthful foolishness, I really believed that they had been as much inspired by John Carpenter’s Halloween as I had been and were paying homage through their own attempt at creating something similar.
-The reality is nowhere near as romantic though and the truth is that money was the domineering factor behind the production of most releases during the cycle’s heyday.
-Studios were impressed by the minimal spend that was poured into the creation of teenie kill films and the revenue that they generated, so they would pick up cheap scripts and any director that was willing to work for an agreeable rate.
+I used to think when I was watching all these slasher features that the directors must have been massive genre fans like me.
+In the foolishness of my youth, I really believed that they had been as much inspired by John Carpenter’s Halloween as I had been and were paying homage through their own attempt at creating a stalk and slasher.
+The reality is nowhere near as romantic though and the truth is that money was the domineering factor behind the production of most entries during the cycle’s heyday.
+Studios were impressed by the minimal spend that was poured into the creation of teenie kill films and the revenue that they generated, so they would pick up cheap scripts and any director that was willing to work at an agreeable rate.
 It’s a shame that nowadays I see clearly that there are so few pictures that were developed out of a true love or respect for the sub-genre, which somewhat destroys the romance that I fostered whilst growing up.
 Like most avenues of life, money was the key source of motivation behind the slasher boom :(.

 In fairness, when I picked up the cover of Deadly Little Christmas, I immediately thought that it may be slightly different.
-There’s been a bit of a lull in the popularity of slashers for the past few years, so there are better cinematic avenues for a quick turn of cash.
-Deadly Little Christmas has a great cover with a tag line that says, ‘First there was Halloween, then Friday the 13th.
+There’s been a bit of a lull in the popularity of slashers for the past couple of years, mainly because there now exists other cinematic avenues that generate equal amounts of quick cash.
+Taglines such as, ‘First there was Halloween, then Friday the 13th.
 Now the scariest day of them all’ though generally hint at a movie that has been made to satisfy a fanboy’s dream of emulating the pictures of old.
-It was shot in 2009 and I couldn’t help thinking that Novin Shakiba could be a guy just like me.
-Someone who grew up watching and loving these pictures and now he finally got the chance to make his own tribute to them.
+It was shot in 2009 and I couldn’t help thinking that Novin Shakiba could be a lover of our favourite category.
+He may have grown up watching and loving these pictures and now he finally got the chance to make his own tribute to them.

 It kicks off fifteen years ago in familiar territory with the murder of an adulterous father and his mistress with a blade on Christmas day.
 A kid walks outside with the knife in his hand and we are treated to a very similar shot to the one from the opening of Halloween and an almost identical score (just played in a slightly different key).
 Go to modern day and we learn that he has been in an asylum for the past fifteen years and has become mute.
 You know what’s coming next, right?
 He breaks out the day before Xmas and heads back to the town where his family reside…